MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-8/iis-80-application-initialization.md

 [!code-xml[Main](iis-80-application-initialization/samples/sample1.xml)]

-Scroll down a little more in applicationHost.config to the &lt;sites&gt; configuration element.
-Within that section there will be an &lt;application&gt; entry for the sample application (see the Appendix for instructions on creating the sample application on your machine).
+Scroll down a little more in applicationHost.config to the `<sites>` configuration element.
+Within that section there will be an `<application>` entry for the sample application (see the Appendix for instructions on creating the sample application on your machine).
 The application is called "appinit", and has a path attribute value of "/appinit".
-Modify the &lt;application&gt; entry by adding the bolded **preloadEnabled** attribute as shown in the configuration snippet and then save your changes.
+Modify the `<application>` entry by adding the bolded **preloadEnabled** attribute as shown in the configuration snippet and then save your changes.

 [!code-xml[Main](iis-80-application-initialization/samples/sample2.xml)]